tl-its-umich-edu/mpr-research-data/steps.md

    > "SCW | M-Write" shared Google Drive under
    > "MPR Technical" > "MPR Config Secrets" > "Prod".
 2. Get GCP credentials for accessing bucket
-3. `docker-compose up --build`
+3. Use `docker-compose up --build` to run the application
-   When running in local development environment, be sure to activate VPN so the application can reach the MPR DB.
+   1. When running in local development environment, be sure to activate VPN so the application can reach the MPR DB.
+   2. If `start.sh` ends with `sleep infinity` (or something similar) to keep the container running after the application exits, press ^C to stop the container when desired.
+   3. To view the console output of the container, run:
+      ```
+      docker-compose logs -t
+      ```
+      to see it.
+The log will remain available until the container is removed, e.g., using `docker-compose down`.
+   5. While the container is running, interactive access to a shell within the container can be obtained using:
+      ```
+      docker-compose exec job /bin/bash
+      ```